This genius biologist hails from the Krakow university. She's looking to find more exotic plants. Loves to read romance novels.

 - Hypocrite: She can get the "led by a child" debuff on a crew with Hildegard as captain.

 - Improbable Age: She's twelve, edging out Hildegard for youngest character by two years.
-And still allowed to go on, possibly even lead, dangerous expeditions into wild, dangerous lands and ruins.
+And still allowed to go on, possibly even lead, dangerous expeditions into wild, untamed lands and lethal ruins.

 - Parasol of Pain: Her aggressive attack consists in hitting an enemy with her umbrella.

 - Spoiled Brat: She was raised in a wealthy family, and most characters find her self-seriousness infuriating.
-(While more orderly and disciplined ones appreciate it.)
+(More orderly and disciplined crew appreciate her attitude, though.)

 Kiri, as she is really named, ran out of places to run on her home island.
 She built her own boat and went on to explore the world.